Die glückliche Hand: Synopsis

 The drama represents an inescapable cycle of man's plight as it starts and finishes with the male character struggling with the monster on his back.
-The male character sings about his love for a young woman (mime) but, despite this love, she leaves him for a well-dressed gentleman (mime).
+The male character sings about his love for a young woman (mime) but, despite this favor, she leaves him for a well-dressed gentleman (mime).
 He senses that she has left him and eventually, when she returns, he forgives her and his happiness returns.
 Again the woman retreats.
 The woman is seen later with the gentleman, and the male soloist implores the woman to stay with him but she escapes and kicks a rock at him.
 This rock turns into the monster that was originally seen on the man's back.
 Thus, the drama ends where it began.

 Instrumentation

 The score calls for: piccolo, three flutes (3rd doubling on 2nd piccolo), three oboes, English horn, D clarinet, three clarinets (in B-flat and A), bass clarinet, three bassoons, contrabassoon, four horns, three trumpets, four trombones, bass tuba, timpani, cymbals, bass drum, snare drum, tamtam, high and low bells, triangle, xylophone, glockenspiel, metal tubes, tambourine, hammer, harp, celesta, and strings.
 The piece also employs an offstage ensemble consisting of piccolo, E-flat clarinet, horn, trumpet, 3 trombones, triangle and cymbals.